moorepants/me41055/content/pages/syllabus.rst

 - Thomas R. Kane, Peter W. Likins, and David A. Levinson.
 Spacecraft Dynamics.
   McGraw Hill, 1983. http://hdl.handle.net/1813/637.

-Other dynamics resources and references can be found on the resources page.

 Software
 ========

-We will be making extensive use of the computer aided algebra software SymPy_ and SciPy_ to model and simulate multibody systems.
-These packages are written in the open source Python programming language and leverage the scientific python ecosystem of scientific and engineering computing tools.
-You will have access to these through XXXX.
+We will be making extensive use of the computer aided algebra software SymPy_ along with NumPy_ and SciPy_ to model and simulate multibody systems.
+These packages are written in the open source Python programming language and leverage the scientific Python ecosystem of scientific and engineering computing tools.
+You will have access to these through Vocareum in Brightspace.
 You may also install the software on your own computer.
-It is recommended that bring your laptop, tablet, or phone to class to follow along with the interactive sessions (laptop is recommended).
+It is recommended that bring your laptop to the work sessions.
 See the `software page`_ on this website for more information.

 .. _SymPy: http://sympy.org
 .. _PyDy: http://pydy.org